Nickpizzablock/bwamin/README.md

 python3 bwamin.py --mem --sw --fa testfastring.fa testfqstring.fq
 ```
 where `testfastring.fa` and `testfqstring.fq` can be replaced with your own `.fa` and `.fq` files.

+Open the Jupyter Notebook `Benchmark.ipynb` for the benchmarking code and results.
+`Analysis.ipynb` looks at the resultant samfiles and compares them.

+NOTE: The cell where BWA uses `GRCm38.chr17.fa` will not work.
+Github would not let me include it.
+If you want to run, please download the file on the class Datahub located at `~/public/lab5/GRCm38.chr17.fa` and place it in `bwamin/benchmark/classExample`.

 ## Limitations
 ### For Smith-Waterman options (--sw)